-- The Authority's business-type net position increased by \$2.97 million in fiscal year 2016 and \$5.46 million in fiscal year 2015.
-In fiscal year 2016, the increase was due to the reduction in outstanding debt.
-In fiscal year 2015, the increase was due to the reduction in outstanding debt and acquisition of land. - The Authority's governmental net position was unchanged in fiscal year 2016 and decreased by \$1.23 million in fiscal year 2015.
-In fiscal year 2015, the decrease was mainly due to the transfer of constructed assets. - The Authority provided economic development services, as requested by the Virginia Beach City Council, for the Town Center Project that is accounted for in the Authority's Governmental Fund.
+- The Authority's business-type net position increased by \$3.01 million in fiscal year 2017 and \$2.97 million in fiscal year 2016.
+In fiscal years 2017 and 2016, the increase was mainly due to the reduction in outstanding debt. - The Authority's governmental net position increased \$.05 in fiscal year 2017 and was unchanged in fiscal year 2016.
+In fiscal year 2017, the increase was due to construction in progress for Town Center. - The Authority provided economic development services, as requested by the Virginia Beach City Council, for the Town Center Project that is accounted for in the Authority's Governmental Fund.
 When projects or phases of projects are complete, the associated costs are capitalized and transferred out of the Governmental Fund and into the Authority's Proprietary Fund or to the City.